Directions and industry requirements are regularly updated

 Where appropriate, sealable waste bags should be provided in vehicles to enable hygienic disposal of rubbish, such as used tissues, immediately after use.
 Employers and drivers should ensure alcohol-based hand sanitiser is readily available inside the vehicle.

 Employers should provide adequate facilities and products to allow employees to maintain good hygiene practices, including alcohol-based hand sanitiser, disinfectant wipes and washrooms with soap and water for washing hands.
-Employers also need to provide face masks for drivers to provide to passengers who are unwell or have returned from overseas.

 Communicating with passengers